 Until such time, if ever, as we can generate substantial revenue, we may finance our cash needs through a combination of equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
-We do not currently have any committed external source of funds other than those available to us under the December Letter Agreement.
+We do not currently have any committed external source of funds other than those available to us under the December 2019 Letter Agreement.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.

-We have entered into the December Letter Agreement with M&F Group, the terms of which are more fully described in "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Liquidity and Capital Resources" in Item 7 of this Annual Report on Form 10-K. Any shares of our Class A common stock that are sold pursuant to the December Letter Agreement will dilute the interest of our stockholders.
-In addition, in connection with the December Letter Agreement and previous similar letter agreements, we also issued to M&F Group warrants to purchase 1,057,455 shares of our Class A common stock.
-Sales of Class A common stock under the December Letter Agreement or the related warrants may result in substantial dilution to existing investors.
+We have entered into the December 2019 Letter Agreement with M&F Group, the terms of which are more fully described in "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Liquidity and Capital Resources" in Item 7 of this Annual Report on Form 10-K. Any shares of our Class A common stock that are sold pursuant to the December 2019 Letter Agreement will dilute the interest of our stockholders.
+In addition, in connection with the December 2019 Letter Agreement and previous similar letter agreements, we also issued to M&F Group warrants to purchase 365,472 shares of our Class A common stock.
+Sales of Class A common stock under the December 2019 Letter Agreement or the related warrants may result in substantial dilution to existing investors.
+Future agreements for additional financing either with M&F Group or with other parties may result in additional dilution to stockholders.